 UFO Robo Grendizer: The Vegans managed to make huge technological breakthroughs by exploiting ores of the material radioactive known as Vegatron.
 However, it led to his planet becoming unstable, forcing them to find new worlds to colonize.
 The vegatron bombs they rained upon Fleed scorched the Fleedian army to ashes, but they also turned the planet they intended to colonize on a radioactive wasteland.
 And finally, Vegatron radiation destroyed their homeworld and rendered their Moon Space Base -their last safe haven- inhabitable.

-Soukou No Strain kills off Medlock by having Ralph override her ship and order her own killer robots to tear her apart.
+Soukou no Strain kills off Medlock by having Ralph override her ship and order her own killer robots to tear her apart.
 The real irony is that she had recently turned good, and the good guys assumed she got out safely like they did and didn't think anything of looking for her...

-Many Sailor Moon characters died this way (in fact, the protagonists themselves rarely kill anyone, except for monsters-of-the-week and Big Bads) — at least when they were not offed by the Big Badfor their constant failures, betrayed by their peers, or redeemed.
+In contrast with the manga, many Sailor Moon anime characters died this way (in fact, the protagonists themselves rarely kill anyone, except for monsters-of-the-week and Big Bads) — at least when they were not offed by the Big Badfor their constant failures, betrayed by their peers, or redeemed.
 Malachite/Kunzite died of his own reflected attack (though Sailor Moon still qualifies for that kill by reflecting it); Mimet/Mimete died when she used a machine built by Eugeal/Eudial, whom she killed; Telulu/Tellu was blown up by the giant plant she summoned; Byruit/Viluy had her Nanomachines turn against her and "erase" her; Cyprin/Cyprine and Petirol/Ptilol (regarded as one person) were tricked into blasting each other, Rubeus is killed when he blows up his ship, and Sailor Lead Crow was sucked into the black hole that she tried to use against Sailor Moon, though only because her black hole device was sabotaged by her sociopathic teammate, Tin Nyanko.

 In the second season of Yu-Gi-Oh!, when Yugi dueled Marik's mind-slave Strings, the only way he was able to beat his invincible card setup was to use it to his own advantage so that his monster would be destroyed and regenerated an infinite number of times within a single turn, and due to one of the effects Marik had on the field, Strings was forced to keep drawing cards from his deck every time the monster regenerated, until he ran out of cards and lost the duel by default.

-When Yugi defeated Duke Devilin at Dungeon Dice Monsters, it was, in a way, Duke's fault; he had inadvertently designed the DDM version of Dark Magician, Yugi's favorite monster, incredibly powerful, with abilities that made Yugi able to use it with almost as much synergy as he did in Duel Monsters.
-(Yugi could help but thank him for making such an accurate version of his favorite card before he delivered the winning blow.)
+When Yugi defeated Duke Devlin at Dungeon Dice Monsters, it was, in a way, Duke's fault; he had inadvertently designed the DDM version of Dark Magician, Yugi's favorite monster, incredibly powerful, with abilities that made Yugi able to use it with almost as much synergy as he did in Duel Monsters.
+(Yugi could not help but thank him for making such an accurate version of his favorite card before he delivered the winning blow.)

 In the second season of Yu-Gi-Oh!
 GX, Judai dueled X, a Pro Duelist who used a Mill Deck; Judai won by decking him out.
 X was a very unpleasant person (even Edo, who witnessed the duel, didn't like him), so this was sort of poetic justice.
 (Of course, Judai does this using one of his Neo-Spacians, and a common theme with his duels is that the villains never understand how they work and never take them into consideration.
 Even the most Crazy-Prepared villain can never prepare for something he knows nothing about.)